 |

-Needles: Flat and flat on twig Cones: Small, egg shaped, hard, like Redwood cones.
+Needles: Flat and flattened on twig Cones: Small, egg shaped, hard, like redwood cones.
 Bark: Reddish-brown, becoming furrowed |

 |

-Leaves: Awl-shaped with sharp points Cones: Size and shape of a chicken egg, hard, lip-shaped scales Bark: Reddish brown, soft with deep furrows |
+Leaves: Awl-shaped with sharp points Cones: Size and shape of a chicken egg Bark: Reddish brown, soft with deep furrows |

 |

-Needles: 1" long, stiff, growing all around twig Cones: 4-7" long, upright Bark: Gray with blisters, breaking into scaly plates and small fissures |
+Needles: Stiff, growing all around twig Cones: Upright on upper branches Bark: Gray with blisters, breaking into scaly plates and small fissures |